 - 1. Lower the baseplate carefully onto the foundation bolts. - 2.
-The baseplate will rest on top of the foundation on the jackscrews provided on the baseplate. - Adjust the leveling jackscrews, located adjacent to the foundation bolt holes, until the baseplate rests 25 to 50mm (1 to 2in) above the foundation in order to allow adequate space for grouting. - 4.
-Level the baseplate machined equipment mounting pads to within 0.167mm/m (0.002" per ft) of the length and width of the baseplate by adjusting the jackscrews.
-Use a precision machinist's level with a graduation sensitivity of 0.0025mm per 250mm (0.0001in per 10in), or an equivalent laser system for this task.
-The maximum allowable total variation from end to end or side to side of the baseplate, regardless of baseplate size, is 0.38mm (0.015in). - 5.
+The baseplate will rest on top of the foundation on the jackscrews provided on the baseplate. - 3.
+Adjust the leveling jackscrews, located adjacent to the foundation bolt holes, until the baseplate rests 1" to 2" (25mm to 50mm) above the foundation in order to allow adequate space for grouting. - 4.
+Level the baseplate machined equipment mounting pads to within 0.002" per ft (0.167 mm/m) of the length and width of the baseplate by adjusting the jackscrews.
+Use a precision machinist's level with a graduation sensitivity of 0.0001" per 10" (0.0025mm per 250mm), or an equivalent laser system for this task.
+The maximum allowable total variation from end to end or side to side of the baseplate, regardless of baseplate size, is 0.015" (0.38mm). - 5.
 Wrap the portion of the jackscrew exposed below the baseplate with electrical tape and then coat with paste wax.
 This facilitates removal of the jacking screws after grouting. - 6.
 Do not use oils or liquid wax. - 7.
 Install washers and then thread the nuts onto the foundation bolts and hand-tighten.